 Not necessarily.
 I'm the last (also given the work I do) to be able to be a moralist, but advertisers don't all live in hell.
 On the contrary.
 The limits of ethics are serious for us.
 They have to, they should be.

-For this I tell you that there are solid data privacy laws such as the GDPR which in Europe regulate the use of personal data.
-If it respects these limits, such a technology can be valuable: certainly for companies, but to some extent also for end users.
+For this I tell you that there are solid data privacy laws such as the GDPR which regulate the use of personal data in Europe.
+If it respects these limits, such technology can be valuable: certainly for companies, but to some extent also for end users.

 Am I sure that all companies will respect the limits of ethics and privacy?
 No. I'm not sure.
 Using such technology greatly enhances a brand's publicity, making its users enormously popular.
 This is why we need to talk about it.
 My favorite future is one that plays fair.